Causes and risk factors of Non-Hodgkin lymphoma (NHL)

-In many cases, experts do not know exactly what causes lymphoma.
-However, some things may increase the risk of developing it.
+Doctors do not know exactly what causes non-Hodgkin lymphoma.
+But some things may increase your risk of developing it.
 These are called risk factors.

-Some viruses or bacteria can increase the risk of developing non-Hodgkin lymphoma (NHL).
+Some viruses or bacteria can increase the risk of developing NHL:

-An infection called helicobacter pylori can sometimes cause a type of NHL called MALT lymphoma.
+- Helicobacter pylori infection sometimes causes a type of NHL called MALT lymphoma.

-The Epstein Barr virus (EBV), which causes glandular fever, may slightly increase the risk of developing NHL.
+- Epstein Barr virus (EBV) infection, which causes glandular fever, may slightly increase the risk of developing some types of NHL.

 Lymphoma is not infectious and cannot be passed on to other people.

-If the body's immune system is weak, the risk of developing lymphoma may be higher.
+If your immune system is weak, you have a higher risk of developing lymphoma.

 Auto-immune diseases develop when the immune system attacks healthy body tissue by mistake.
 Several auto-immune diseases can increase the risk of lymphoma.
-These include conditions called:
+These include:

 - rheumatoid arthritis